yahiaosama/authz-schema-sync-check/README.md

 This file is generated from schema.zed and should not be modified directly.
 """

-from typing import Any, Generic, Literal, TypeVar
+from typing import Generic, Literal, TypeVar

 # Permission type aliases for each resource type
 UserPermission = Literal["read", "update", "make_admin", "revoke_admin"]